-- 1. Singing judges are solely responsible for adjudicating Articles X of the contest rules.
-This is a change of responsibility from the Presentation category effective Spring 2015.
-Any penalty or forfeiture by a Singing judge would be as a result of a violation of Article X.B the contest rules. - a.
-Article X.B prohibits contestants from using their own electronic amplification, but does permit limited, brief, and relevant sound effects or electronic means of pitch taking.
+- 1. Singing judges are solely responsible for adjudicating Article X of the Contest Rules.
+Any penalty or forfeiture by a Singing judge would be as a result of a violation of Article X.B. of the Contest Rules. - a.
+Article X.B. prohibits contestants from using their own electronic amplification, but does permit limited, brief, and relevant sound effects or electronic means of pitch taking.
 It also prohibits the use of recorded music or speaking, as well as use of technology to enhance the performance electronically.
-Violation of Article X.B may result in penalties up to and including forfeiture.
+Violation of Article X.B. may result in penalties up to and including forfeiture. - 2.
+The Singing judge declares forfeiture by awarding a score of zero.
+When a penalty or forfeiture of score has been applied, the judge should note the reason for such on the judging form on the line: "Penalties: Reason: : " and on the appropriate line of the penalty grid or the scoring form.

-2. The Singing judge declares forfeiture by awarding a score of zero.
-When a penalty or forfeiture of score has been applied, the judge should note the reason for such on the judging form on the line, "Penalties: Reason:" and on the appropriate line of the penalty grid on the scoring form.
-3. All penalties of 5 or more points will be notated on the scoring slip.
-Any Singing judge wishing to apply a penalty of 5 or more points in total should first conference with the other Singing judges and the judges agree to the level of rule violation but not discuss the actual points or the performance score. -
+3. All penalties of five or more points will be notated on the scoring slip.
+Any Singing judge wishing to apply a penalty of five or more points in total should first conference with the other Singing judges and the judges must agree to the level of rule violation but not discuss the actual points or the performance score.